 Stereotypes and Self-Fulfilling Prophecies

 Stereotypes, such as those related to gender, race, or socioeconomic status, can influence teachers’ expectations of students.
 When students sense these lowered expectations, they may internalize them, leading to a self-fulfilling prophecy where they perform at the level expected of them, rather than their true potential.
+That’s why education plays important role in promoting gender equality.

 The Value of Schooling in Different Cultures